I Tried Monin Toasted Coconut Syrup

 I started with a simple hot latte.

-This is where toasted coconut surprised me.
+This is where toasted coconut surprised me most.

 Best hot coffee uses I tested: